joedolson/wp-accessibility/.github/hookdoc-tmpl/README.md

-## My Calendar Plugin Hook Documentation
+## WP Accessibility Plugin Hook Documentation

-This resource is generated documentation on actions and filters found in My Calendar.
+This resource is generated documentation on actions and filters found in WP Accessibility.
 Use the sidebar to browse and navigate.

-For more information about using My Calendar, please see the [My Calendar user documentation](https://docs.joedolson.com/my-calendar/).
+For more information about using WP Accessibility, please see the [WP Accessibility user documentation](https://make.wordpress.org/accessibility/handbook/which-tools-can-i-use/wp-accessibility-plugin/).

-To report an issue with My Calendar or contribute back to the project, please visit the [GitHub repository](https://github.com/joedolson/my-calendar/).
+To report an issue with WP Accessibility or contribute back to the project, please visit the [GitHub repository](https://github.com/joedolson/wp-accessibility/).